mhaythornthwaite/Football_Prediction_Project/README.md

 ## Aims and Objectives

 The aim of this study was to build a model that could accurately predict the outcome of future premier league football matches.
-Sucess was judged using the following two objectives, one quantitative and one qualitative:
+Success was judged using the following two objectives, one quantitative and one qualitative:

 - Achieve a test accuracy of greater than 50%, with a stretch target of 60%.
 - Output probabilities that appear sensible/realistic, that are comparable to odds offered on popular betting websites.